ryanto/ryanto.github.com/source/blog/2013-07-08-emberjs-mixins.html.markdown

 ---
-title:  Ember.JS Mixins
+title:  EmberJS Mixins
 cover: cover.png
 published: true
 ---

-In Ember.JS the Mixin class can create objects whose properties and functions can be shared amongst other classes and instances.
+In EmberJS the Mixin class can create objects whose properties and functions can be shared amongst other classes and instances.
 This allows for an easy way to share behavior between objects as well as design objects that may need multiple inheritance.